 - What are the biggest risks in IT today?

-- Have computer systems become too integrated?
+- Have computer systems become too integrated and complex?

-- Are industry computer systems “catching up”?
+- Are industry computer systems modern and making positive improvements?

 Open door security policy